 You’re now done applying plaster to the ceiling, so give all your tools a quick wash before we start the ‘Trowelling Up’ process.

-Trowelling up is the finishing process of smoothing the plaster, ensuring there are no high spots, and everything is even.
-For more info, Gypsum Tools has a good explanation of ‘trowelling up’ here.
+Trowelling up is the finishing process of smoothing the plaster, ensuring there are no high spots and everything is even.
+For more info, Gypsum Tools has a good explanation of ‘trowelling up‘.

 Work the plaster and smooth out the trowel lines in between.
 Take this opportunity to fill in any blemishes before the plaster gets too hard.
 Work the plaster back and forth with the trowel until the ceiling is smooth and consistently even.

-Check out the video below by Tommy's Yard around the 8:00 mark for a professional lesson on finishing plaster.
+Watch the video below by Tommy’s Yard around 8:00 minutes for a professional lesson on finishing plaster.

 Pro Tip: Don’t forget that a landing will have a riser beneath it, just like any other step on your stairs.
 Make sure to include the height of that riser in your measurement of the landing’s depth.